BraydanNewman/KFC_work_automation/README.md

 ---

-## This project is only built for RITEQ and uses GCP as a provider for image processing calendar
+## This project is only built for RITEQ and uses GCP as a provider for image processing and calendar intergration

 ### In the main folder create the files: